A site visitor was curious and pondered:

 …When I meet someone, they will ask for my business card and next thing you know I am getting their newsletter.
 Shouldn’t they ask first when they ask for my card their intention?
 Or is it OK for them to sign me up to their newsletter or weekly message?
 Also by me giving them my card, they request to be LinkedIn to me.
 I barely know them.
 Shouldn’t they ask me if they can link me in?

-It could be they found out enough about you and your business to want to know more — and that’s a good thing!
-I agree, however, that folks should be more discriminating with those they choose to network with rather than just collecting a list of names which is not a focused or effective approach.
+It could be they found out enough about you and your business to want to know more.
+And that’s a good thing!
+I agree that folks should be more discriminating with those they choose to network with.
+To many are just collecting a list of connections which is not a focused or effective approach.

 The larger the number of those you network with the less your ability to really connect and track what all those folks are up to.
 I see some users with thousands in their network.
 I wonder how many they interacted with personally before adding them to your network.

 If I can’t determine where networking would be mutually beneficial or I know, based on my years of experience, they just want to pitch their services to me, I decline.
 I’m not into the number of followers I have.
 Nor do I worry about the number of folks in my network.
 I prefer to add those that I actually know and have communicated with.

 Business cards and networking requests can lead to new business when used properly and when it makes sense to connect.
 Always be on the look out to connect with those whose skillsets, services or businesses can compliment yours.
 Then, make the effort to get to know them.